Davideb94/Flujd/readme.md

 You can also just type inside your working directory
 `$    livedev`
 and it will look for an index.html and launch it on the port 8888.

+To *smartly* exit the application, type
+`quit`
+at any time, and it will properly shut down Livedev.

 ##Authors:
 Davide Brunetti